 When a person passes away and has a will, a judicial process is enacted to probate the will.
 This proves the validity of a will as a valid public certificate that represents the true last testament of the deceased.

-Probating a will in Texas
+Probating a Will in Texas

-Whether or not a person has a will when they die, their estate must go through probate.
-This process involves the collection and distribution of a decedent's assets.
+Whether or not a person has a will when they die, their estate may go through probate.
+This process involves the collection and distribution of a decedent’s assets.
 The process also pays off taxes and liquidates outstanding liabilities.

 If the person dies and has a will, the person named as executor of the will is legally obligated to file the will for probate.
 An exception is if all persons named as beneficiaries of the will agree not to probate the will.